bitburner-official/bitburner-src/src/Documentation/doc/programming/go_algorithms.md

 ```

 When possible, an expansion move like this should be used over a random move.
 When neither can be found, pass turn.

+This idea can be improved: reserved spaces can be skipped if the nodes are in different networks.
+Se `ns.go.analysis.getChains()`

 After implementing this, the script will consistently get points on the subnet against most opponents (at least on the larger boards), and will sometimes even get lucky and win against the easiest factions.